cisagov/ScubaGoggles/DEVELOPMENTGUIDE.md

 Baseline submission triggers a baseline freeze, at which point the following actions need to be performed:
-1. Bump the code in main to the upcoming version (to reduce merge conflicts downstream)
+1. Bump the code in `main` to the upcoming version (to reduce merge conflicts downstream)
 2. Make a note of the last commit hash, to help in case of complications rebasing down the line.
 3. Create a temporary protected branch dedicated to baseline changes.

-A new release triggers the transision back to normal operations.
+A new release triggers the transition back to normal operations.
 At this time, the following actions need to be performed:
 1. Pause development on main and perform functional testing
-2. Assuming the testing results are satisfactory, create the release off of main
+2. Assuming the testing results are satisfactory, create the release off of `main`
-3. Rebase the temporary baseline branch with main
+3. Rebase the temporary baseline branch with `main`
 4. Implement the baseline code issues created during the baseline freeze to get the release branch into a fully functional state
-5. Merge the baseline branch into main
+5. Merge the baseline branch into `main`
 6. Delete the baseline branch

 ## Branching Structure